baudelaine/ocp-esx/Install-RHEL-GUI.md

 > :bulb: type **spcspc** when prompt for **password**

 ### Add a new user and grant him administrator (sudo)

+> :warning: Run this on Conroller VNC console

 ```
 USERID="userid"